Our story

 As a former MRI and CT Superintendent Radiographer, Barbara founded MRI Safety Matters® to host training events and to develop training materials for those who work in MRI.
 The events provide opportunities to learn from leading experts and foster collaboration between staff and industry partners alike.

 In 2017, MRI Safety Matters® hosted the first MRI Safety Update Day.
 Since then we have hosted an annual hybrid MRI Safety Update and Innovations Day event.
-Our next hybrid event will be held on Saturday, 1st November 2025 in the Royal College of Physicians of London venue.
+Our next hybrid event will be held on Saturday, 31st October 2026 in the Royal College of Physicians of London venue.

 In 2024 Barbara wrote the MRI Practitioner’s Handbook: Essential Safety and Scanning Information, a collaborative project informed by feedback from experienced professionals.
 The aim was to provide a resource which could help those working in the field of MRI to navigate the everyday tasks, responsibilities and challenges that working in this modality can bring.
-The handbook is predominantly aimed at those who follow MHRA MRI guidance, however, the checklists have universal relevance for safety management and the inclusion of QR-coded links to manufacturer sites and key safety material makes this a useful and unique resource.
+While the handbook is predominantly aimed at those who follow MHRA MRI guidance, the checklists have universal relevance for safety management, and the inclusion of QR-coded links to manufacturer sites and key safety material makes this a useful and unique resource.
+Updated in its 2nd print run, the author is keen to receive feedback on the handbook to keep this project collaborative as guidance and safety procedures continue to evolve.

 Other projects